Dental Implants in Beverly Hills

 - Ten to twelve dental implants can replace your entire smile

-Those who opt for dental implants can choose between a fixed dental bridge, or a hybrid dental bridge that “snaps” onto the implant abutments.
+Those who opt for tooth implants can choose between a fixed dental bridge, or a hybrid dental bridge that “snaps” onto the implant abutments.

 what are the Benefits of all-on-four implants?